 Don't host or attend an in-person event if you or anyone in your household:

 - Has been diagnosed with COVID-19 and hasn't met the criteria for when it's safe to be around others

 - Is waiting for the results of a COVID-19 test

-If you or someone you live with or work with is at increased risk of severe illness with COVID-19, avoid in-person events with people outside of your household.
+If you or someone you live with or work with is at increased risk of severe illness with COVID-19 and you’re not fully vaccinated, avoid in-person events with people outside of your household.

 If you or your loved ones aren't able to attend an in-person gathering, you can still celebrate together virtually.
-Consider setting up a video during your holiday meal or other activities so that you can still see each other and spend time together.
+Consider setting up a video during your meal or other activities so that you can still see each other and spend time together.
+Or watch virtual celebrations.

-Hosts of in-person holiday celebrations and guests can take several steps to prevent the spread of the COVID-19 virus.
+If unvaccinated people will be in attendance, hosts of in-person celebrations and guests can take several steps to prevent the spread of the COVID-19 virus.